anira-project/anira-bela-examples/README.md

 This will make sure that the anira library is bundeled with the examples when installing them.

 If you don't want to bundle the anira library with the install artifacts, set this option to `OFF`.
 This requires that the anira library is installed on the bela board under the path `/root/anira`.
-This works by simple copying the [latest release](https://github.com/anira-project/anira/releases/latest) of the anira library there.
+This works by simply copying the [latest release](https://github.com/anira-project/anira/releases/latest) of the anira library there.
 If want to use the [anira-bela-benchmark](./anira-bela-benchmark/) example, you need to build the anira library yourself with the `ANIRA_WITH_BENCHMARK=ON` option, install and then copy the library to the bela board.

 ## Step by step guide (using anira as a subdirectory)